-Premium look, as typically wax sealed bottles are on the higher end of the product quality and price spectrum.
+Premium look, typically wax sealed bottles are considered premium quality and generates higher perceived value.

-An additional process to master (although it’s not a hard one).
+An additional process to master (although it’s not a difficult).

 Requires some space and preparation.

-You’ll be able to chose from a large palette of colors, but by buying from a manufacturer you’ll be able to ask to match your specific color.
+You’ll be able to chose from a large palette of colours, and by buying from a manufacturer you’ll even be able to request a bespoke colour match.

-On top of a wide range of standard colors, British Wax manufactures custom colors and special colors like metallic and pearlescent.
+On top of a wide range of standard colours, British Wax manufactures custom colours and special colours like metallic and pearlescent.